mandira-sawkar/mandira-sawkar.github.io/_pages/cv.md

 decreasing processing time from 3 hours to 20 minutes per batch.
   * Cross-Functional Collaboration: Collaborated with data engineers and business stakeholders to align model objectives with business goals, streamlining the analysis pipeline and reducing deployment time by ~80%.
   * Training & Mentorship: Trained and mentored 5+ interns in feature engineering, PySpark, and ML best practices, leading to 3 successful full-time conversions.

-* **Oct 2020 - Apr 2023: Software Engineer, WSP Global**
+* **Software Engineer, WSP Global | Oct 2020 - Apr 2023**
   * Developed CLI tool using PowerShell and ProjectWise to automate creation and management of employee records.
 Utilized by Digital Operations team for induction of ~60K new employees, saving ~2.5 human-months per year.
   * Automated pipeline to detect project archival status using PowerShell, PowerAutomate and SharePoint.
 Developed a